dustinblackman/oatmeal/README.md

 Usage: oatmeal sessions [OPTIONS] [COMMAND]

 Commands:
-  dir     Print the sessions cache directory path list    List all previous sessions with their ids and models open    Open a previous session by ID.
-Omit passing any session ID to load an interactive selection delete  Delete one or all sessions help    Print this message or the help of the given subcommand(s)
+  dir     Print the sessions cache directory path. list    List all previous sessions with their ids and models. open    Open a previous session by ID.
+Omit passing any session ID to load an interactive selection. delete  Delete one or all sessions help    Print this message or the help of the given subcommand(s)

 Options:
-  -e, --editor <editor>              The editor to integrate with.
-[Possible values: clipboard, neovim] [env: OATMEAL_EDITOR=] [default: clipboard]
+  -e, --editor <editor>              The editor to integrate with. [env: OATMEAL_EDITOR=] [default: clipboard] [possible values: neovim, clipboard, none]
-  -t, --theme <theme>                Sets code syntax highlighting theme.
-[Possible values: base16-github, base16-monokai, base16-one-light, base16-onedark, base16-seti] [env: OATMEAL_THEME=] [default: base16-onedark]
+  -t, --theme <theme>                Sets code syntax highlighting theme. [env: OATMEAL_THEME=] [default: base16-onedark] [possible values: base16-github, base16-monokai, base16-one-light, base16-onedark, base16-seti]
-      --theme-file <theme-file>      Absolute path to a TextMate tmTheme to use for code syntax highlighting [env: OATMEAL_THEME_FILE=]
+      --theme-file <theme-file>      Absolute path to a TextMate tmTheme to use for code syntax highlighting. [env: OATMEAL_THEME_FILE=]
-      --ollama-url <ollama-url>      Ollama API URL when using the Ollama backend [env: OATMEAL_OLLAMA_URL=] [default: http://localhost:11434]
+      --ollama-url <ollama-url>      Ollama API URL when using the Ollama backend. [env: OATMEAL_OLLAMA_URL=] [default: http://localhost:11434]
       --openai-url <openai-url>      OpenAI API URL when using the OpenAI backend.
-Can be swapped to a compatiable proxy [env: OATMEAL_OPENAI_URL=] [default: https://api.openai.com]
+Can be swapped to a compatiable proxy. [env: OATMEAL_OPENAI_URL=] [default: https://api.openai.com]
-      --openai-token <openai-token>  OpenAI API token when using the OpenAI backend [env: OATMEAL_OPENAI_TOKEN=] -h, --help                         Print help
+      --openai-token <openai-token>  OpenAI API token when using the OpenAI backend. [env: OATMEAL_OPENAI_TOKEN=] -h, --help                         Print help
 ```